JetBrains/teamcity-documentation/topics/azure-devops.md

 <td>

 Specify a user to access Azure DevOps Server.
 This can be a username or `DOMAIN\UserName` string.

-Leave empty to let Azure DevOps select a user account that is used to run the TeamCity Server (or Agent, for the agent-side checkout).
+Leave this field empty to let Azure DevOps select a user account that is used to run the TeamCity Server (or Agent, for the agent-side checkout).

+The "password" field is not available if a repository fetch URL was set via a configured [Azure DevOps OAuth 2.0 connection](configuring-connections.md#Azure+DevOps).
+In this case a refreshable access token is used instead of a static password.
+When a token expires, go to VCS settings and click **Acquire new** to issue a new token.

 </td></tr><tr>